codingraj3427/Ecommerce_backend_zynvert/README.md

-This is the repository responsible for the Backend of the Zynventics Website
+This is the repository for the Backend of the Zynventics Website